Worthy is the Lamb

 When Christ died, his death had a definite purpose.
 The blood of Christ purchased a great host of men and women for God.
 Jesus came as God’s purchasing agent to the earth.
 He searched through every tribe, every nation, every continent, every country, every state, every province, every city, every village, going up and down every street, searching out men and women he might purchase for God.

 Let us put aside as beneath us any sub-Christian thinking that our Lord will be defeated.

 He will not be defeated!

 Jesus—the Glory of Heaven

-The glory of heaven is the Lamb-Jesus Christ, whose victory is celebrated without end.
-John is very specific about the geography of heaven.
-He saw the Lamb standing “in the center” of the throne.
+The glory of heaven is the Lamb—Jesus Christ, whose victory is celebrated without end.
+John saw the Lamb standing “in the center” of the throne.
 Jesus is the focal point of heaven and the center of all attention.
 Without Jesus there would be no heaven at all.
 And without him none of us would ever have a chance to go there.
-As we the famous hymn says, “When we’ve been there 10,000 years, bright shining as the sun, we’ve no less days to sing his praise than when we’ve first begun.”
+As the famous hymn says, “When we’ve been there 10,000 years, bright shining as the sun, we’ve no less days to sing his praise than when we’ve first begun.”

-We will live there, work there, serve there, rejoice there, fellowship there, eat there, and serve throughout the regions of the universe at the bidding of our great God and his Son, the Lord Jesus Christ.
 Yes, we will see our loved ones in heaven.
-Yes, the redeemed of all the ages will there.
+Yes, the redeemed of all the ages will be there.
 But the central fact will not be reminiscing about the old times on earth.
-The central fact will be that Jesus himself is there-the Lamb that was slain on our behalf.
+The central fact will be that Jesus himself is there—the Lamb that was slain on our behalf.